Linear & non-linear travel time tomography#

 \[\phi(\mathbf{d},\mathbf{s}) = \frac{1}{\sigma^2}|| \mathbf{d} - \mathbf{g}(\mathbf{s})||_2^2 + \lambda_1 ||\mathbf{s}- \mathbf{s}_{0}||_2^2 + \lambda_2 ||D~\mathbf{s}||_2^2\]

-where \(\mathbf{g}(\mathbf{s})\) represents the predicted travel times in the slowness model \(\mathbf{s}\), \(\sigma^2\) is the noise variance on the travel times, \((\lambda_1,\lambda_2)\) are weights of damping and smoothing regularization terms respectively, \(\mathbf{s}_{0}\) is the reference slowness model provided by the espresso example, and \(D\) is a second derivative finite difference stencil for the slowness model with shape model_shape.
+where \(\mathbf{g}(\mathbf{s})\) represents the predicted travel times in the slowness model \(\mathbf{s}\), \(\sigma^2\) is the noise variance on the travel times, \((\lambda_1,\lambda_2)\) are weights of damping and smoothing regularization terms respectively, \(\mathbf{s}_{0}\) is the reference slowness model in the example, and \(D\) is a second derivative finite difference stencil for the slowness model with shape model_shape.

 In the set up below this objective function is defined outside of CoFI in the function objective_func together with its gradient and Hessian, gradient and hessian with respect to slowness parameters.
 For convenience the regularization terms are constructed with CoFI utility routine QuadraticReg.